evansolomon/js-keystroke/README.md

 $.keyStroke( 83, function() { 'You pressed ALT + S!'; }, { modKeys: [ 'altKey' ] } );
 ```

-See `/example/index.php` for an example of toggling a request cookie with a keystroke.
+See http://evansolomon.github.com/js-keystroke/ for an example of altering the DOM with a keystroke.

 ## Installation